 - The Company will continue to gather and report on equity metrics that have been established through work with the Equity Working Group.
-The Company should also review the previously identified metrics that are not currently being tracked and reported on with the Equity Working Group to determine whether or not they should be added to the equity metrics that are being reported on. - The Company will implement recommendations of the Equity Working Group - The Company will identify clear and objective determinations of success, and regularly report progress in achieving EWG recommendations and other strategies to increase participation by historically underserved customers. - The Company will increase financial investments in serving historically underserved populations, including enhanced financial incentives to those customers across efficiency offerings - The Company will identify and implement program improvements that will facilitate ease of participation, including through streamlining of participation steps, documentation requirements, and income verification processes. - The Company will enhance marketing and outreach to underserved populations - Develop targeted and culturally sensitive messages and methods to communicate program offerings - The Company will develop and implement a targeting framework that focuses on all communities with high proportions of underserved and environmental justice populations and historical participation lower than average statewide participation levels. - Assess the feasibility of, and if viable, implement granular geo-targeting for enhanced incentives, such as census tract or neighborhood rather than municipality or zip code to deliver services more directly to high energy burden customers, potentially including assessment of climate vulnerability. - Establish baselines for achieved benefits by underserved and environmental justice populations and track progress in achieving increases. - The Company will enhance and increase municipal and other community-based partnerships, particularly to include partnerships with underserved communities. - Increase investment in partnerships with underserved communities.
+The Company should also review the previously identified metrics that are not currently being tracked and reported on with the Equity Working Group to determine whether or not they should be added to the equity metrics that are being reported on. - The Company will implement recommendations of the Equity Working Group - The Company will identify clear and objective determinations of success, and regularly report progress in achieving EWG recommendations and other strategies to increase participation by historically underserved customers. - The Company will increase financial investments in serving historically underserved populations, including enhanced financial incentives to those customers across efficiency offerings - The Company will identify and implement program improvements that will facilitate ease of participation, including through streamlining of participation steps, documentation requirements, and income verification processes. - The Company will enhance marketing and outreach to underserved populations - Contract a third-party vendor to dDevelop targeted and culturally sensitive messages and methods to communicate program offerings - Develop a clearinghouse for all local, state, and federal clean energy program offerings.
+This will allow customers to access all incentives in a central location, which will be critically important to integrate Inflation Reduction Act funds and existing statewide EE/clean energy program funds.
+This effort should be a statewide initiative in which RI Energy actively coordinates with other involved parties on behalf of EE stakeholders. - The Company will develop and implement a targeting framework that focuses on all communities with high proportions of underserved and environmental justice populations and historical participation lower than average statewide participation levels. - Assess the feasibility of, and if viable, implement granular geo-targeting for enhanced incentives, such as census tract or neighborhood rather than municipality or zip code to deliver services more directly to high energy burden customers, potentially including assessment of climate vulnerability. - Establish baselines for achieved benefits by underserved and environmental justice populations and track progress in achieving increases. - The Company will enhance and increase municipal and other community-based partnerships, particularly to include partnerships with underserved communities. - Increase investment in partnerships with underserved communities.
 Investment should cover technical support and funding for community/municipal staff to facilitate partnerships.
 Investment should also cover identification efforts to find organizations that engage with underserved communities. - Partnership goals should be developed and tied to increased participation by renters, moderate-income customers, and language-isolated customers.
 Goals and metrics should be set in collaboration with partners and corroborated by data. - Partners should be provided flexibility in their approaches used to engage with their respective community members.
 This includes allowing partners to provide regular feedback on partnership efforts and customize marketing materials such that they resonate with community members.